 Paris Norton | Jason Russell

 Our artists found the exchange both challenging and rewarding through the shared process of creating and developing work for the final exhibition, Wala-gaay.
-The process of developing new work and showcasing a growing creative and professional capacity continues, with a new exhibition at the Casula Powerhouse Arts Centre.
+In 2017, the process of developing new work and showcasing a growing creative and professional capacity continued with the Faith exhibition at the Casula Powerhouse Arts Centre.